How to Teach Children to Respect Personal Space

 Understanding the Difference Between Complete Strangers & Helpers

-It can be a little tricky for kids to understand the difference between a community helper and a complete stranger, especially if they’re a rigid thinker.
+It can be a little tricky for kids to understand the difference between a community helper and a complete stranger, especially if they’re rigid thinkers.

-The concept for police, firefighters, paramedics, etc. is easier to clarify than different types of helpers.
-For example, plumbers, electricians, cashiers, waitresses, greeters, etc are easy to mix up with the dark red strangers.
+The concept of police, firefighters, paramedics, etc., is easier to clarify than different types of helpers.
+For example, plumbers, electricians, cashiers, waitresses, greeters, etc, are easy to mix up with dark-red strangers.

 We stress that you never talk to or touch strangers, which is an important thing for children to know in order to keep them safe.
 Especially if they’re known to enter other people’s personal boundaries.